DataSystemsGroupUT/dataeng/Data Velocity.md

   the next operator.

--  **Partitioning by key**: guarantees that records with the same key (e.g., declared by the user) are sent to the same par- allel task of consuming operators
+-  **Partitioning by key**: guarantees that records with the same key (e.g., declared by the user) are sent to the same parallel task of consuming operators

 -  **User defined partitioning functions**: (e.g., geo-partitioning or